ivonunes/plumekit/docs/customise/client-scripts.md

 - `let name = value`: a constant.
 - `var name = value`: a mutable variable.

-Values can be strings, numbers, booleans, element queries, and expressions built from them.
+Values can be strings, numbers, booleans, element queries and expressions built from them.

 ## Queries